-Net capital loss page 6
+Net capital loss page 6 Share buy-backs page 21

 If your total capital losses for the year are more than your total capital gains, the difference is your net capital loss for the year.
 This loss can be carried forward and deducted from capital gains you make in later years.
 There is no time limit on how long you can carry forward a net capital loss.